srfoster/books/frontend/public/raw.md

   - Claude is really good.
 (SC2 case study...)
   - "AI skill" -> Read fast + Recognize good progress and correct direction + Course corrections
     - PB&J is still relevant.
 Code did what you wrote.
 AI tries to do what it "thinks" you think you want.
+  - Can "back prop" be considered "mathematics of self-correction"?
+    - Watch more Welch labs...

+Religion:wager in and of itself.
+  - Design your own religion.
+Pascal's wager as a guide for wager design, not as a singular wager in and of itself.

 Stoicism:
   - Do less / Slow down.
 The "need to do" the "need to change" is a kind of tilt.
 A kind of suffering.
 There is value in doing "nothing."
 Like breathing out.
 And I have personally probably practiced this less, due to my psychological need to "finish things I start."